Call Us

 How to Safely Remove Excess Ear Wax in Children

-Choose Theydon Bois Pharmacy Ear Wax Removal Clinic for Safe Ear Care
+Choose Theydon Bois Ear Wax Removal Clinic for Safe Ear Care

 At Theydon Bois Pharmacy, we specialize in safe and gentle ear wax removal for children.
-Our experienced audiologists ensure your child’s comfort during the microsuction process, especially for children who may feel uneasy.
-We assess your child’s ears and recommend the best course of treatment.
+Our experienced audiologists ensure your child’s comfort during the microsuction process, making it a stress-free experience, especially for those who may feel uneasy.
+We carefully assess your child’s ears and recommend the best course of treatment to maintain their ear health.

-Book an appointment for a microsuction today, or feel free to walk in.
-Our friendly team will make your child’s visit as stress-free as possible.
+Book an appointment today or feel free to walk in—our friendly team is here to make your child’s visit as comfortable as possible.